GuanYu914/WoodyClock/README.md

 ## Introduction
 This is digital clock with avr microcontroller, it provides 3 modes to check time, date and tmeperature.
 To change mode by pressing push button, the information of modes will show on the 7 segment display.
-Another feature is charging, it can power with Li battery, at least maintain the power for 3 days.
+Another feature is charging, it can power with Li battery, maintain the power for 3 days at least.

 ## Development Environment